PotlachervuSrilatha/Bike_Sharing_Rental_Project/README.md

 Deployment Link-

 # Conclusion
 This code provides a comprehensive analysis of the "bike_rent.csv" dataset, including data cleaning, visualization, and feature selection.
-It aims to gain insights into the factors influencing bike rentals and identify the most relevant features for prediction models.
-Feel free to explore and modify the code to suit your specific requirements.
+It aims to gain insights into the factors influencing bike rentals and identify the most relevant features for prediction models.Feature and Labels had a weak linear relationship, hence the prediction from the linear model was very low.
+Best predictions are obtained with XGBoost Regresson model  with applied hyperparamter tuning with r2 score of 0.999.